 Political analyst says candidates hit with residential lawsuits need to 'be honest' about where they live

-BATON ROUGE - After three Baton Rouge candidates have been sued by their opponents over where they live, political analyst James Hartman says that candidates who are running for public office need to be honest.
+BATON ROUGE - After three Baton Rouge candidates have been sued by their opponents over where they live, political analyst James Hartman says that candidates running for public office must be honest.

 "If you're lying about your residency, you're digging yourself a very deep hole," he said.